OliverHe/gedext/README.md

 * X509: For reading PEM encoded certificates
 * XML: For XML validation and "beautifying"

+## Versions
+* 0.1 - First version for github
+* 0.2 - Show version in statusbar, switch to plaintextedit, use other cert for testing

 ## TODO
 1. Cleanup specific x509 output
 2. Get the XML working
 3. Convert buttons to QAction's
-4. Add those actions in a menu
+4. Add those actions to a File menu
 5. Add a help --> About menu
 6. Think about security implications (maybe I should do that sooner)
 7. Filter out binary MIME types when decoding base64